That's understandable. Backyard chicken keeping has become a huge industry in the past few years and there are a lot of choices out there.

-Now I'm going to share those lessons with you, to help you on your way to deciding what will be the ideal chicken egg incubator for you, and for your family.
+In this article I'm going to share with you the lessons I learned when choosing my incubators to help you decide which would be the ideal chicken egg incubator for your individual situation.

 Incubators come in all shapes and sizes, from a few eggs to several thousand.
-It's unlikely you'll want to go the 'several thousand' route, but you do need to think carefully about how big you want to go.
+It's unlikely you'll want to go down the 'several thousand' route, but you do need to think carefully about how many eggs you'd like to hatch.

-Firstly, remember that whilst hatching is fun and exciting, it will leave you with chickens afterwards.
-Have you thought through what to do with them, and in particular with any cockerels you might have?
-If not, take my ten question quiz and make sure chicken keeping is definitely for you.
+1. Whilst hatching is fun and exciting, it will leave you with chickens afterwards.
+Have you thought through what to do with them, and in particular with any roosters (cockerels) you might end up with?

-Secondly, remember that not all the eggs you set in any incubator, no matter how good it is and no matter how careful you are, will hatch.
-Even in the most ideal circumstances only around 80% are likely to be successful and, if your eggs have been sent to you by post, that will potentially drop to around 50%.
+2. Remember that not all the eggs you set in any incubator, no matter how good it is and no matter how careful you are, will hatch.
+Even in the most ideal circumstances only around 80% are likely to be successful.
+If your eggs have been sent by post, that will potentially drop to around 50%.

-This is linked to the first one.
-It's all very fine getting a large incubator - but do you have somewhere you can keep it safely for the 21 days it takes to hatch without getting in the way of family life?
+It's all very fine getting a large incubator - but do you have somewhere you can keep it safely for the (sometimes more than) 21 days it takes to hatch without getting in the way of family life?

-I use a spare bedroom and a large plastic garden table.
-What do you have, and what size of incubator would be best for that space?
+I use a guest bedroom and a large plastic garden table.
+What space do you have available, and what size of incubator would be best for that space?

 This is particularly important if you have kids who want to watch the chicks hatching.
 In fact, it's important for anyone who wants to watch the chicks hatching!